-- If possible, 'do-not-intubate' or 'do-not-resuscitate' status should be established prior to tracheal intubation of any, but especially the older and possibly co-morbid patient with COVID-19 related respiratory failure; - Clinicians working in other countries' 'hot zones' indicate that with the use of CPAP or HFNO, some patients have avoided the need for intubation altogether, while others have been adequately temporized while a ventilator was sourced. - However, in COVID-19 patients in hypoxemic respiratory failure with a worsening trajectory despite escalating oxygenation measures (e.g. use of HFNO or CPAP) early tracheal intubation has been advocated.
-This holds the advantage of intubation performed under controlled, nonemergency conditions.
-Also, once completed, it might help protect the health care worker by minimizing further droplet spread from the patient or by avoiding use of potentially aerosolizing non-invasive modalities such as continuous positive airway pressure (CPAP) or high-flow nasal oxygen (HFNO). - Staff safety is paramount, so that use of oxygen delivery and ventilatory support modalities such as CPAP or HFNO that are considered to be at risk of aerosol generation should ideally occur in a negative pressure AIIR and staff should wear full airborne/droplet/contact precautions. - Regardless of delivery modality, the patient requiring oxygen supplementation should be closely monitored for deterioration.
+- Prior to tracheal intubation of any, but especially the older and possibly co-morbid patient with COVID-19 related respiratory failure, 'do-not-intubate' or 'do-not-resuscitate' status should be established if possible; - Early tracheal intubation of the COVID-19 patient in hypoxemic respiratory failure has been advocated.
+This holds the advantage of intubation performed under controlled, non-emergency conditions.
+Also, once completed, it might help protect the health care worker by minimizing further droplet spread from the patient or by avoiding use of potentially aerosolizing non-invasive modalities such as continuous positive airway pressure (CPAP) or high-flow nasal oxygen (HFNO). - However, clinicians working in other countries' 'hot zones' indicate that substantial use of CPAP and HFNO has occurred in the COVID-19 population as the supply of ventilators became critically low, and that with CPAP or HFNO, some patients have avoided the need for intubation altogether, while others have been adequately temporized while a ventilator was sourced. - Staff safety is paramount, so that use of oxygen delivery and ventilatory support modalities such as CPAP or HFNO that are considered to be at risk of aerosol generation should ideally occur in a negative pressure AIIR and staff should wear full airborne/droplet/contact precautions. - Regardless of delivery modality, the patient requiring oxygen supplementation should be closely monitored for deterioration.
 If needed, escalation to the next level should occur in a timely fashion.
-When tracheal intubation is indicated, it should occur in a controlled manner with close attention to staff safety. - Some COVID-19 patients with respiratory failure can present with a profound degree of hypoxemia, yet seemingly few symptoms (the 'silent' or 'happy' hypoxemic patient): speaking in full sentences, without significant dyspnea and with normal mentation.
-These patients may be candidates for a brief trial of supplemental oxygen that includes CPAP or HFNO. - Others may have a more classic presentation of hypoxemia with tachypnea and high work of breathing, hypercarbia and tachycardia or with other signs such as confusion or hypotension.
-This population will likely require early tracheal intubation. - Optimal oxygen goals are unknown, but a target SpO2 of 92-96% should be considered if feasible2.
-If below 92%, escalation of oxygen therapy should be considered; if above 96%, reducing the oxygen flow rate can be considered, or de-escalation of the delivery modality to one with less potential for aerosol generation.
-Lower oxygen targets may be established for this disease going forward. - The COVID-19 patient in hypoxemic respiratory failure appears to respond well to proning - both after intubation and before/without intubation, supplemented by modalities that range

-- from nasal prongs/cannulae to CPAP.
+When tracheal intubation is indicated, it should occur in a controlled manner with close attention to staff safety. - Some COVID-19 patients with respiratory failure can present with a profound degree of hypoxemia, yet seemingly few symptoms: speaking in full sentences, without significant dyspnea and with normal mentation.
+These patients may be candidates for a brief trial of supplemental oxygen that includes CPAP or HFNO. - Others may have a more classic presentation of hypoxemia with tachypnea and high work of breathing, hypercarbia and tachycardia.
+This population will likely require early tracheal intubation; - Optimal oxygen goals are unknown, but a target SpO2 of 90-94% should be considered if feasible.
+If below 90%, escalation of oxygen therapy should be considered; if above 94%, reducing the oxygen flow rate can be considered, or de-escalation of the delivery modality to one with less potential for aerosol generation. - The COVID-19 patient in hypoxemic respiratory failure appears to respond well to proning both after intubation and before/without intubation, supplemented by modalities that range from nasal prongs/cannulae to CPAP.
 However, on resumption of the supine position, the patient may again desaturate.
-The team should be ready for this eventuality. - As few published studies currently address the degree of aerosol generation from CPAP or HFNO or the resulting extent of risk to staff, the term 'consider' will be used when a recommendation is made for the use of these modalities.
+The team should be ready for this eventuality.

+• As few published studies currently address the degree of aerosol generation from CPAP or HFNO or the resulting extent of risk to staff, the term 'consider' will be used when a recommendation is made for the use of these modalities.
 Risk vs. benefit should be considered.